sustcsonglin/TN-PCFG/README.md

 prepare dataset

-You can download the dataset from:  https://mega.nz/folder/OU5yiTjC#oeMYj1gBhqm2lRAdAvbOvw
+You can download the dataset and pretrained model (TN-PCFG and NBL-PCFG) from:  https://mega.nz/folder/OU5yiTjC#oeMYj1gBhqm2lRAdAvbOvw

 PTB:  ptb_cleaned.zip / CTB and SPRML: ctb_sprml_clean.zip